noormuhammaddev/iModah/README.md

 # if gulp already installed you will get the version of gulp

-# If gulp installed then go to step 2 otherwise follow the following instructions
+# If gulp installed then go to step 2 otherwise run the following command
 npm install gulp -g
 ```